jet/equinox/README.md

 <a name="how-is-expectedVersion-managed"/></a>
 ### Help me understand how the `expectedVersion` is used with EventStoreDB - it seems very confusing :pray: [@dharmaturtle](https://github.com/dharmaturtle)

 > I'm having some trouble understanding how Equinox+ESDB handles "expected version".
-Most of the examples use `Equinox.Stream.Transact` which is storage agnostic and doesn't offer any obvious concurrency checking.
+Most of the examples use `Equinox.Decider.Transact` which is storage agnostic and doesn't offer any obvious concurrency checking.
 In `Equinox.EventStore.Context`, there's a `Sync` and `TrySync` that take a `Token` which holds a `streamVersion`.
 Should I be be using that instead of `Transact`?

 The bulk of the implementation is in [`Equinox/Flow.fs`](https://github.com/jet/equinox/blob/master/src/Equinox/Flow.fs)